OpenLogics/MewtocolNet/README.md

 # MewtocolNet
-A Mewtocol protocol library to interface with Panasonic PLCs over TCP/Serial.
+An easy to use Mewtocol protocol library to interface with Panasonic PLCs over TCP/Serial.

 ## Disclaimer
 This library is not an official panasonic product nor does panasonic provide financial support or limitations in any form.
 This software was written by WOLF Medizintechnik GmbH (@WOmed/dev).

+# Features

+> Features that are not checked still need implementation

+- [x] Read out stats from your PLC
+- [x] Read and write registers in real time
+- [X] Dynamic register type casting from properties
+- [ ] Change run / prog modes
+- [ ] Upload programs to the PLC
+- [ ] Download programs from the PLC
+- [ ] Reading / writing PLC system registers

 # Support

+## .NET Support

+This library was written in **netstandard2.0** and should by compatible with a lot of .NET environments.

+For a full list of supported .NET clrs see [this page](https://docs.microsoft.com/de-de/dotnet/standard/net-standard?tabs=net-standard-2-0#select-net-standard-version)

+## PLC Support

 > This library was only tested with a few PLCs, other types that support the Panasonic Mewtocol protocol might work.
 > Use at your own risk, others might follow with community feedback